-According to a recent McKinsey Global Survey of executives, company respondents said that they had accelerated the digitisation of their customer and supply-chain interactions and of their internal operations by three to four years.
-For those with digital or digitally-enabled products in their portfolios, that acceleration is by as much as seven years.
+In a recent McKinsey Global Survey of executives, respondents estimated that the digitisation of their customer and supply-chain interactions and of their internal operations had been accelerated by three to four years.
+As for the share of digital or digitally enabled products in their portfolios, those had been moved ahead by as much as seven years.

-In addition, respondents said that they expect the majority of these changes to be long lasting.
-Many are already making significant investments to ensure that these digital transformation changes stick around for the long haul.
+Respondents also said that they are anticipating the majority of these changes to be long lasting.
+Many have already made significant investments in time, money and resources to ensure that these are changes that will endure.

 Outside of the pandemic, another specific motivator of digital transformation is the opportunity to eliminate risks that stem from legacy processes.
 However, at least in the short term, this will bring forth new pressures which will alter an organisation’s risk profile.